 Prostate Cancer

-Prostate cancer is the most commonly diagnosed cancer and is a leading cause of cancer death among Vermont men
+Prostate cancer is the most commonly diagnosed cancer in Vermont men and is a leading cause of cancer death among Vermont men.

 Cancer of the prostate is often slow growing.
 Many men who develop prostate cancer never have symptoms and do not benefit from treatment.
 The treatment for prostate cancer can often cause moderate to substantial side effects, such as erectile dysfunction, urinary incontinence and bowel dysfunction.